-There are several factors associated with the uneasiness that surfaces with the thought of sending kids to a boarding school.
+There are several factors associated with the uneasiness that surfaces with the thought of sending kids to Top Boarding Schools in India.
 Often, the physical separation from the family and other friends makes it tough for children and parents.
 Financial costs are also a consideration.
 However, the major question is, are boardings really worth it?
 Couldn’t a private day school or a good public high school offer the same education and experience?
 Why should one send their children to boarding?

 Below listed are a few reasons that you might consider while making a crucial decision to get your children admitted in a boarding or not!